zsp1197/NILM_DL/README.md

-# NILM_DL
+# Keep calm and do your research.
-Tring to apply seq2seq, attention and other deep learning models to NILM.
+Tring to apply seq2seq, attention and other deep learning models to NILM :)
-# Keep calm and do your fucking research.